 When submitting their applications, applicants have their fingerprints taken.
 The process is fast, discrete and does not delay the procedure.
 The fingerprints are kept in the central VIS register for five years.

 As of 10 October 2011, the Embassy of the Republic of Slovenia in Cairo started using VIS and collecting fingerprints; the Embassy in Tel Aviv followed shortly after.
-VIS is being rolled out on a regional basis; next in line are the Middle East and the Gulf states.
+VIS is being rolled out on a regional basis.

 Regulation (EC) No 767/2008 of the European Parliament and of the Council of 9 July 2008 concerning the Visa Information System and the exchange of data between Member States on short-stay visas, OJ EU L 218, 13 August 2008, p.
 60.

 Commission Decision 2010/49/EC of 30 November 2009 determining the first regions for the start of operations of the Visa Information System, OJ EU L 23, 27 January 2010, p.
 62.

 Commission Implementing Decision 2011/636/EU of 21 September 2011 determining the date from which the Visa Information System is to start operations in the first region, OJ EU L 249, 27 September 2011, p.
 18.